Japanese Indigo (Polygonum tinctorium) 100 seeds

 Planting and growing tips: Check out this really thorough guide to germinating, growing out and harvesting fresh indigo for more helpful tips.
 And this guide to using the fresh leaves to dye fabric by natural dyer Rebecca Desnos.
 We recommend soaking your indigo seeds for a day before planting.
 Germination should occur in 10-14 days.
 We have grown indigo in a number of conditions and garden this season and they easily thrive in our tropical climate during fall, winter and spring.
 Summer tends to be too hot for good leaf production (they make seeds very young) however in all other climates in the US summer is the optimal growing season.
 Plants should be spaced 8 inches to a foot in your garden and can be harvested multiple times before being allowed to produce seed.

-All seeds were harvested from our organic urban farm and plant nursery in January of 2020.
+All seeds were harvested from our urban farm and plant nursery in January of 2020.
 Seed packages are hand silkscreened by Gold Teeth Brooklyn, a handmade stationery company based in Los Angeles.
 Seeds have been tested for reliable germination in our nursery at 80 degree daytime temperatures.
 We recommend using them within 1 year of date of purchase.

 Please note: because we are a working farm we only ship seed orders once weekly so please be patient with your package.
 If you need a rush shipment please email us and we will do our best to accommodate.